 Flowers and plants really bring life into a home.
 Lush indoor trees look great in corners and pot plants and flowers can adorn bookcases, side tables, coffee tables or mantelpieces.
 Add some pieces to the room that you really love such as a retro lamp or stunning artwork.
 And don’t forget textiles; pillows and throws complete a sofa by adding softness, colour and of course comfort.

 Talk to us for expert advice on creating a stylish new look for your home.
-Call us (09) 302 2651 to arrange free expert advice in-store with our design consultant service.
+Call us (09) 302 2651 or simply schedule a free expert in-store consultation with our design consultant service.

 If you're after an Interior Design service that goes beyond furniture, ask to be put in touch with one of our Bauhaus Platinum Designers.